-Glenwood Springs Healthcare is located in Glenwood Springs, Colorado, a city with a population of 15,442 people.
-We gave this facility a bottom of the barrel overall score based on the data we looked at.
-At the end of the day, you'd be better off to avoid of this facility.
+Glenwood Springs Health Care is located in Glenwood Springs, Colorado, a city with 15,442 people.
+With a terrible overall grade of F, this nursing home isn't high on our list.
+This nursing home is really as bad as it gets.
 We wouldn't blame you if you are ready to stop reading and find another nursing home.
 However, if you want to learn more about this place's category grades, we will discuss inspections in the next section.

 Short-term Care Quality